aimeos/aimeos-docs/src/infrastructure/context.md

 # Mail

-Sometimes, you will need to send an e-mail to someone for notification.
+Sometimes you need to send someone an e-mail for notification.
 The mail object offers a simple but yet powerful interface to the mail implementation of the host framework or application and its configuration.
 It's much more flexible than the PHP *mail()* function.

 ```php
 $this->getContext()->mail()